licciard/licciard/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my physics projects and applications of deep learning in experimental physics.
+- 🔭 I’m currently working on physics projects and applications of deep learning in experimental physics.
 - 🌱 I’m currently learning reinforcement learning.
 - 👯 I’m looking to collaborate on any interesting and fun project.
 - 🤔 I’m looking for help with ...